websight-io/docs/docs/blog/2022/rich-text-editor/index.md

 export  default  Plugin;
 ```
-- `getTipTapExtensions` should return all extensions required by formatting logic
+- `getTipTapExtensions` should return all TipTap extensions required by formatting logic
 - `getAction` is a function which `context` parameter provides `editor` property.
-This property points to TipTap editor, so it allows to execute some TipTap action. `getAction` should return object with execute method which has `state` parameter.
-This parameter has same structure as returned from `getState` function
+This property points to TipTap editor, so it allows executing some TipTap action. `getAction` should return an object with execute method which has a `state` parameter.
+This parameter has the same structure as returned from `getState` function
-- `getState` should return an object with properties required to build proper state of UI Component.
+- `getState` should return an object with properties required to build the proper state of the UI Component.
 Object with this same structure is expected in execute method.

 example for heading:
 ```js